MicrosoftDocs/quantum-docs/articles/optimization-authenticate-service-principal.md

 ---
 author: SoniaLopezBravo
-description: This document provides instructions on how to authenticate using a service principal. ms.author: sonialopez ms.date: 11/22/2021 ms.service: azure-quantum ms.subservice: core ms.topic: how-to
+description: This document provides instructions on how to authenticate in your Azure Quantum workspace using a service principal. ms.author: sonialopez ms.date: 06/18/2024 ms.service: azure-quantum ms.subservice: core ms.topic: how-to
-title: Using a service principal to authenticate
+title: Authenticate Using a Service Principal
 uid: microsoft.quantum.optimization.authenticate-service-principal

+#customer intent: As a quantum developer, I want to understand how to authenticate using a service principal to submit jobs to Azure Quantum.
 ---

-# Using a service principal to authenticate
+# How to use a service principal to authenticate in your Azure Quantum workspace

 Sometimes it's unsuitable to use interactive authentication or to authenticate as a user account.
 These cases may arise when you want to submit jobs from a